Get Answers To Our Most Frequently Asked Questions

 You may get a COB Questionnaire from your insurer to set up the coordination of benefits so claims get paid correctly.
 If you do, please be sure to fill it out, even if you do not have any other coverage.
 You may also want to document any other coverage you have when your plan renews each year.

-BCBSMT and Equian have partnered to review the medical claim listed on your letter to determine if another person or insurance company should be responsible for the claim.
-The claim we are investigating may be for treatment you received from an injury experienced at work or from an auto accident.
+Yes, please respond.
+BCBSMT has partnered with Equian to review the medical claim listed on your letter.
+We want to know if another person or insurance company should be responsible for the claim as part of our subrogation process.

 Your member ID cards will only have the primary subscriber's name on them, but they can be used by all the dependents (in this case your spouse) enrolled under your policy.